tschet/ercore_alt_views/README.md

 This module is entirely optional with ERCore (ER).
 It will not work with the newer version of ERCore (ercore).
 This module should be immediately uninstalled if not required.
-It should not be left deactivated, but not installed.
+It should not be left deactivated without uninstalling.

 ## CONFIGURATION ##
 There are no specific configuration settings for the ERCore Alt Views module.